survivejs/webpack-book/manuscript/techniques/06_consuming.md

 },
 ```

 T> There's a [Stack Overflow question](https://stackoverflow.com/questions/25384360/how-to-prevent-moment-js-from-loading-locales-with-webpack/25426019) that covers these ideas in detail.
+See also [Ivan Akulov's explanation of `ContextReplacementPlugin`](https://iamakulov.com/notes/webpack-contextreplacementplugin/).

 {pagebreak}